Symbols from Bi-Projections: Touching configurations and emergence of integral singularities

 Such intuition can be obtained by restricting the integral to the real slice of $\mathbb{CP}^d$.
 In doing this we also keep the parameters in the integrand real.
 In the example \eqref{eq:logexample} this means $f^p\in\mathbb{R}$.
 The resulting real integral is well-defined when $f^p>0$, so that $S$ (i.e., the poles) are outside of the integration region.
 To study the discontinuity around $f^p=0$, we continue this parameter along the real axis from $f^p>0$ to $f^p<0$.
 When this happens, the intersection between $S$ and the integral contour becomes non-empty, which is the pole $t=-f^p$.
 This creates an ambiguity, since the contour has to deform into imaginary direction whenever it hits the pole.
 The difference between the two choices of deformation exactly leads to the discontinuity.
 From this point of view, we see that a logarithmic singularity occurs whenever some part of $S$ starts to invade the inside of the real contour, and the corresponding discontinuity is tied to local properties in the neighborhood of their intersection.

 To observe the above view point more clearly, let us further check the discontinuity of $\mathrm{Li}_2(z)$ around $z=1$.
 Based on the representation in the canonical frame \eqref{eq:Li2Canonical}, we see that only one irreducible component of $S$ can deform as we analytically continue $z$, which is defined by the equation $y_0+(1-z)y_1+y_2=0$.
 Let us call it $L$.
-Restricted to the real slice, this integral is well-defined when $z<1$.
-When we continue the parameter to the region $z>1$, the canonical contour $\triangledown$ starts to have non-empty intersection with $L$, as depicted in Figure \ref{fig:Li2Disc}.
-At every point $P$ in this intersection, the contour has to deform into the imaginary direction to bypass the singularity.
-On the one hand, the discontinuity should arise in the difference between inequivalent choices of deformation, and so the contour for the discontinuity should have a circle-shaped direction wrapping around $P$, which counts one real dimension and is transversal to the intersection on the real slice.
-On the other hand, because the intersection is now one dimensional, we also need to integrate over all $P$'s in the intersection, which counts another real dimension.
-We name this as the longitudinal part of the contour, since it extends along directions inside the integrand singularity.
-Therefore, we can expect the discontinuity to be computed from the same integrand, but with a new contour.
-The contour has the shape of a tube, which is a product of a circle-shaped transversal part and a longitudinal part $\triangledown\cap L$.
+Restricted to the real slice, this integral is well-defined when $z<1$, as shown in Figure \ref{fig:Li2Disc}(1).
+When we continue the parameter to the region $z>1$, the canonical contour $\triangledown$ starts to have non-empty intersection with $L$, such as in Figure \ref{fig:Li2Disc}(2).
+Obviously, in this case singularities arise in the neighborhood of this intersection during integration.
+It is useful to note that in this neighborhood the integral consists of a longitudinal part, which integrates along $L$, and a one-dimensional transversal part.
+The transversal part locally integrates along a direction transverse to $L$ for every point in the intersection, although the specific direction depends on the choice of parameterization of the contour \footnote{We will see different choices of this transversal direction explicitly in Section \ref{sec:discHex}}.
+The intersection looks like a pole for the transversal part of the integral, yielding an ambiguity to this integral in the same way as what happens in the previous example of a logarithmic function.
+Therefore, is shown in Figure \ref{fig:Li2Disc}(3), to compute the discontinuity one should modify the transversal part of the contour into a circle that wraps around the intersection (in the complex plane obtained by complexifying the transversal direction).
+The direction and winding number of this circle depends on the details of analytic continuation.
+Meanwhile, the longitudinal part of the integral has nothing to do with the emergence of the singularity, and so the contour for this part stays as $\triangledown\cap L$ (Figure \ref{fig:Li2Disc}(4)).
+Therefore, we expect the discontinuity contour to have the shape of a tube, which is a product of a circle-shaped transversal part and a longitudinal part $\triangledown\cap L$.